Dhruvgodara029/DmentiaX/README.md

 # DementiaX: AI-Powered Early-Stage Dementia Detection

-> A project for Smart India Hackathon, developed to provide an accessible, low-cost screening tool for the early detection of dementia using multi-modal AI analysis.
+Developed to provide an accessible, low-cost screening tool for the early detection of dementia using multi-modal AI analysis.

 ## 🌟 Our Vision